Skip to main content

 What We Do

 To fulfill our mission, THRIVE convenes, connects and amplifies.
-THRIVE leverages a population health approach to address social drivers of health, guided by the Community Health Needs Assessment (CHNA) and Community Health Improvement Plan (CHIP).
+THRIVE leverages a population health approach to address social drivers of health.

 • Convenes leaders from the multi sector network to foster unity and drive collective action.
 Through monthly gatherings, THRIVE facilitates Community Health Improvement Plan progress, share organizational updates and identify emerging needs.